WDBD: News operation

-A further expansion occurred on January 17, 2011 after WDBD launched a weekday morning show called Fox 40 & Friends (name adapted from Fox & Friends which can be seen at the same time on Fox News Channel).
+A further expansion occurred on January 17, 2011, after WDBD launched a weekday morning show called Fox 40 & Friends (name adapted from Fox & Friends which can be seen at the same time on Fox News Channel).
 The program, eventually renamed Fox 40 A.M., aired for two hours from 7 until 9 providing a local alternative to the national morning shows seen on the market's big three stations.
 To correspond with that addition, the weeknight prime time show at 9 was reformatted.
 It now included a fast-paced segment featuring the top stories of the day and a complete weather forecast in the first nine minutes before a commercial break.

 After American Spirit Media completed its acquisition of WDBD and entered into the shared services agreement with WLBT, the station's news department was shut down resulting in several members of the WDBD staff being laid-off.
-Production of the station's newscasts was assumed by WLBT on November 12, 2012 with all of the news programming retained (except for the 10 p.m. show on WUFX since it would compete with WLBT).
+Production of the station's newscasts was assumed by WLBT on November 12, 2012, with all of the news programming retained (except for the 10 p.m. show on WUFX since it would compete with WLBT).
 Its weekday morning show was renamed a third time to Fox 40 Morning News at this point.

 All newscasts on this station currently originate from WLBT's primary set at its South Jefferson Street studios except with separate on-air duratrans and graphics indicating the Fox-branded newscasts.
 Although it shares a majority of on-air personnel with WLBT, WDBD maintains a separate additional news anchor for the weekday morning and weeknight shows.
-WLBT and WDBD operate a combined news department under the Mississippi News Now branding very similar to Raycom partnerships in Tucson, Arizona (with TEGNA-owned KMSB) and Toledo, Ohio (with American Spirit Media-owned WUPW).
+WLBT and WDBD operate a combined news department under the Mississippi News Now branding very similar to Raycom partnerships in Tucson, Arizona (with Tegna-owned KMSB), and Toledo, Ohio (with American Spirit Media-owned WUPW).

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WDBD shut down its analog signal, over UHF channel 40, on May 4, 2009.
 The station's digital signal relocated from its pre-transition VHF channel 6 to UHF channel 40.

-WDBD increased the new digital signal's power to full-powered as opposed to the special temporary authority operation before the switchover.
-That change was needed because its previous VHF digital signal had a tough time reaching the outer suburbs of Jackson.
-The current UHF signal pushes well into the Monroe, Louisiana market to the west and the Greenwood/Greenville/Cleveland DMA to the north.
+WDBD upgraded the new digital signal to full-power as opposed to the special temporary authority operation before the switchover.
+The change was needed because its previous VHF digital signal had a tough time reaching the outer suburbs of Jackson.
+The current UHF signal pushes well into the Monroe, Louisiana, market to the west and the Greenwood–Greenville–Cleveland market to the north.